Planting roots, growing community

 Get InvolvedThe Vision

-We’re transforming an underutilized lot near the hot tub area into a vibrant, productive community garden.
+We’re transforming an underutilized lot near an existing recreation area into a vibrant, productive community garden.
 The design centers around a gathering space surrounded by raised planter beds, with room for an orchard, flowers, and more.

-Cedar raised beds for growing vegetables, herbs, and flowers — assigned to participating households.
+Cedar beds for growing vegetables, herbs, and flowers, tended by participating residents who share in the harvest.

 A rectangular picnic table at the center, extendable with folding tables for community events and potlucks.

-Avocado, citrus, persimmon, guava, and pomegranate trees on the adjacent slope, pending HOA approval.
+Avocado, citrus, persimmon, guava, and pomegranate trees on the adjacent slope.

 Roses, hummingbird-friendly plants, a butterfly waystation, and a bird bath fountain.